Tina Guo: Recordings

 Guo is featured on the cello in an instrumental set piece for the 100th episode of My Little Pony: Friendship Is Magic.

 Guo has recorded on hundreds of albums, with artists such as John Legend, Ciara, David Archuleta, and Big K.R.I.T.
 She was featured on Al B. Sure!'s new single, "I Love It," from his upcoming album Honey I'm Home and was also featured on Two Steps From Hell's album SkyWorld.

 Inner Passion, her 2016 collaboration with pianist Peter Kater for Hearts of Space Records, debuted at number four on the Billboard New Age Albums chart.

 She is also notable as the soloist on electric cello creating the theme for Wonder Woman in the 2016 film Batman v.
 Superman: Dawn of Justice with Hans Zimmer, which she reprised in the Wonder Woman standalone film with Rupert Gregson-Williams as well as its 2020 sequel, Wonder Woman 1984, with Zimmer once again.
 In October 2018, she featured on the Jennifer Thomas album 'The Fire Within'.
 In 2021, she recorded together with Swedish metal band Sabaton on the song and music video "Steel Commanders".
-On 6 November 2022, it was announced that she will be a featured guest on Kamelot's upcoming thirteenth studio album which is set for release in early 2023.
+She was a featured guest on Kamelot's thirteenth studio album, The Awakening.

 Instruments

-Guo performs on an 1878 Gand & Bernardel.
+Guo performs on an 1878 Gand & Bernardel cello.
 On electric cello, she plays the Custom Tina Guo Model Yamaha SVC-200; she is endorsed by Yamaha and played their instrument at the NAMM Show 2009.

 Personal life

 Guo's first published work as an author is "Event Horizons of Yin and Yang", a collection of philosophical prose and poetry.

-Tina was married to Ray Armando Morabito, an electronic music producer.
+Guo was married to Ray Armando Morabito, an electronic music producer.